SmithWillSuffice/ohanga-pai/content/blog/6_cashless.md

 ### Point 2 --- cash remains

-I think it would take extreme draconian measures now to protect cash.
+I think it would take extreme draconian measures now to protect physical cash.
 For one thing, most vendors would need to be forced to accept cash as legal tender.
 But it is possible.
 I doubt Brett Scott can raise that army though.

-Also, and this is more important, I did not find anything in Brett's presentations that is a unique function of cash and cash alone.
+Also, and this is more important, I did not find anything in Brett's presentations that is a unique function of cash and cash alone (as I said, you can put fluffy ears on your tax credit card, the amount of bling is limited by your creativity).
 The fact it is difficult to forge paper or coin is not an essential function that provides any of the protections Brett wants for people. it is the other functions that do: anonymity, no transactions fees, less power to bankers and fintec, and so forth.
-But none of these are unique properties of cash.
+But none of these are unique properties of cash notes and coins.

-SO abstracting away the essential protections, the word **_cash_** can be used to describe other types of payments system that there is no war upon.
+So abstracting away the essential protections, the word **_cash_** can be used to describe other types of payments system that there is no war upon.
 Or we can design one that escapes the war.

 The [Modern Money Network](https://rohangrey.net/writing/#digital) central bank digital wallet is one such system.
 With a few caveats, that are not hard to satisfy.